MHSARC/mhsarc.github.io/_pages/contact.md

   - excerpt:
 ---

-**We do not respond to direct requests for search and rescue assistance.**
-Call 911 if you have an emergency
+**We do not respond to direct requests for search and rescue assistance.** Call 911 if you have an emergency.
-{: .notice--warning}
+{: .notice--danger}

 ## Address
 Mt.
 Hood SAR Council<br>